SYNTAX PROJECT: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 Please get in touch if you would like to hear more about the project.
 Email SYNTAX@sheffield.ac.uk

 Stakeholder Interview Team

 - Dr Jenny Hatchard

 Others involved in the project

 - Anna Gilmore, Professor of Public Health, Department for Health, University of Bath

 - Petra Meier, Professor of Public Health, School of Health and Related Research, University of Sheffield

-- John Holmes, Senior Research Fellow, School of Health and Related Research, University of Sheffield, firstname.lastname@example.org.
+- John Holmes, Reader in Alcohol Policy, School of Health and Related Research, University of Sheffield, firstname.lastname@example.org.

-- Colin Angus, Research Fellow, School of Health and Related Research, University of Sheffield, email@example.com.
+- Colin Angus, Senior Research Fellow, School of Health and Related Research, University of Sheffield, email@example.com.